Knoblauchpilze/agents/README.md

 Each component also defines a boolean indicating whether it should be deleted or not.
 This can be the case when an entity loses a certain capacity in which case the component can be removed.
 By default all components are not marked to be deleted.

+Finally, the component also defines a boolean defining whether the parent entity of the component should be deleted, along with all its component.
+This boolean can be activated by any component, and a single component is sufficient to destroy the entity.

-The environment performs a check at each frame to remove the components from entities when they are to be deleted, and then proceeds to delete the entities that don't have any component anymore.
+The environment performs a check at each frame to remove the components from entities when they are to be deleted, and then proceeds to delete the entities that don't have any component anymore or that are marked for deletion.

 ## Objects in the world